Cambodia or Vietnam? Which Should You Visit? The Verdict Will Surprise You!

 Finally, let’s talk about affordability, shall we?

-In my microeconomics class at Makerere University two decades ago, I was taught that the forces of demand and supply determine price.
+In my microeconomics class at Makerere University, I was taught that the forces of demand and supply determine price.

 So, if a country can manufacture goods and services using its own resources and depends less on imports, supply will be abundant, resulting in less demand and a fall in prices.